abbeygirl/nzedb/Install-Guide:-CentOS.md

 ### Set startup services and selinux

 ```
+Ensure services are up and will start at boot time:
 service mysqld start ; chkconfig mysqld on
 service httpd start ; chkconfig httpd on
 service memcached start ; chkconfig memcached on